NotNite/omchessboards/README.md

 C# relay server for the board. scrapes the board and outputs raw snapshots, no other processing/storage is done. connects a shit ton of clients (using a provided HTTP proxy).
 Protobuf and Cap'n Proto need to be installed on your system for the schema codegen to work properly.

-outputs over TCP, formatted with Cap’n Proto (see `firehorse/firehorse.capnp` for the schema). server sends zstd-compressed `Snapshot` to the client, client sends raw `Command` to the server. note that **only the server to client stream is compressed**.
+outputs over TCP, compressed with zstd, via Cap'n Proto (see `firehorse/firehorse.capnp`). subscribers with the `Firehorse` interface can call the `listen` function to register a callback.

-all positions are chunked and split evenly across connections (at startup, there's no work pooling or anything). connections sweep across those positions in order forever.
+positions are fetched via work pooling for whatever connections are available. clients can send commands that the connections can execute (e.g. move a piece).

 configure via environment variables: